 - Kosher Salt (gluten-free Tamari sauce or Soy Sauce, gluten, also may be used) and Black Pepper to taste

-- Add cannellini beans and pumpkin and stir to combine.
+Add cannellini beans and pumpkin chunks and stir to combine.
 Continue to cook for 2 minutes to allow the flavors to meld together.

 - Add chicken broth and bring to a boil.
 Reduce heat, cover and simmer for 25 minutes.

-- Let cool slightly and either pour into a blender or use an immersion blender and blend to a smooth consistency.
+Let cool slightly and either pour into a blender or use an immersion blender and puree to a smooth consistency.

 - Season to taste with salt and pepper.
 If preferred, substitute salt for Tamari sauce (gluten-free) or Soy Sauce (gluten).